suriyun-io-games/dot-io-playfab-client/README.md

 ## TODO
 - Save scores to Playfab
-- Save currencies
+- Purchasing items with virtual currencies
-- Save items
+- Purchasing items with real money

 ## DONE
 - Export currencies to Playfab
 - Export selling items to Playfab (May changes structure later)
 - Login with Facebook
 - Login with Google Play
+- Save currencies
+- Save items

+## Limitation
+- Cannot use Requisite price option for an in-game items